 I thought, would finding out your language be helpful for self care?
 In my head, this concept made a lot of sense.
 After all, you’d be treating yourself in ways that are most meaningful to you.
 For example, If your love language is words of affirmations, wouldn’t writing down positive notes in your journal be the best form of self care?

 Overall, I just like the idea of personalizing your self care and wellness routine.

 I’ve never heard about this topic before, so I decided to do some research.
 I couldn’t find that many articles, but I did see a couple of fantastic blog posts covering self-love languages.
-My favorites were from Beth at The EveryGirl and Dominee at Blessing Manifesting.
+My favorites were from Beth at The EveryGirl and Dominee at Self-Love Rainbow.
 Definitely check out both of their blog posts as they were super informative!

 What are the five love languages?